mouseless/baked/docs/features/ux.md

 - Prepares action column to include item actions along with a reload reaction
 - Action and dialog buttons use `text` variant using rounded style

+## Description Property

+Marks properties that ends with `*Description` using `DescriptionAttribute` and treats properties with `DescriptionAttribute` special attention to allow more UI space when under a `DataTable` or a `Fieldset`.

+- Set `Field.Wide` to `true` to have a full width under a fieldset
+- Sets up a dialog button to show the content of description properties in a dialog under data tables

 ## Designated String Properties are Label

 Marks selected string properties as labels to have a better display in